OutSystems/docs-support/src/release-notes/11/side-effects-breaking-changes.md

 **Rationale**: An upgrade was made in the Excel file processing that is used in OutSystems 11.
 Now, it is not possible to use the Strict Open XML format.

 **Fix**: Save the file using the **Excel Workbook** option.

+### Introduced in Platform Server 11.28.0

+**Issue**: The **forbidden.aspx** and **app_offline.aspx** custom handlers are replaced by new versions.
+Any previous configurations are overwritten.

+**Runtime**: Traditional and Reactive

+**Rationale**: Based on template files that are distributed with the platform, custom handlers are deployed to all apps.
+So that the forbidden.aspx and app_offline.aspx custom handlers don’t contain inline scripts or styles prior versions of the files are overwritten with compliant versions.
+All customized versions of these files are overwritten during the upgrade process.

+**Workaround**: If you have a customized version of these custom handlers, you should back them up before the upgrade and customize the new versions after the upgrade.

 ### Introduced in Platform Server 11.21.0 { #bc-11210-1 }